 While public gyms have a certain vibe and appeal, the negatives generally outweigh the positives.
 Simply getting in and out of the gym through the traffic can be a nightmare.
 Then there are the queues for the machine or equipment you wish to use next, only to find it covered in the lasts persons sweat.
 Not a pretty picture I know.
 Add to it the people that like to hang around and chat all the time and you could be in for a rather unpleasant experience.
 That is not to mention the rising costs of gym memberships.

 Ideally, you need a dedicated space for your gym.
 If space is limited, there are a variety of options.
-It could be an unused room in the house, the attic or basement or simply the corner of another room.
-A growing trend is to incorporate the home gym into the kids play room.
-That way, you get to spend time with the children while getting your workout, a win win.
+It could be an unused room in the house, the attic or basement, or simply the corner of another room.
+A growing trend is to incorporate the home gym into the kids' playroom.
+That way, you get to spend time with the children while getting your workout, a win-win.
 Just remember safety issues with the children around gym equipment.

-- Funk It Up a Little
+Funk It Up a Little

 You don’t want your workout area to be bland and boring so there a few things you need to add.
-A decent sound system and/or a TV will help you through those gruelling workouts.
+A decent sound system and/or a TV will help you through those grueling workouts.
 Mirrors can do wonders.
-Not only will they make the space look bigger and brighter, but you can also check your form is correct as you exercise.
+Not only will they make space look bigger and brighter, but you can also check your form is correct as you exercise.

-Add some bright colours to liven it up.
+Add some bright colors to liven it up.
 Wall or vinyl art and inspirational quotes are great for giving you that little extra motivation when you need it.
 You can even order custom created decals these days with whatever you want on them.
 Another idea is to display old school trophies and relive those glory days.